• Skip to primary navigation

 10. Add cheese, Greek yogurt, jalapeños, or any other desired toppings, and enjoy.

-pumpkin chili with spoon
+pumpkin chili in pot

 Customizing pumpkin chili